top of page

 The Portfolio Implication

+Allocators should stop treating innovation as a venture sleeve and start treating it as economic exposure.
 Infrastructure in energy, security, data, and AI is becoming mandatory spend, not optional R&D. That makes it investable as a macro theme — one that hedges stagnation in conventional assets while capturing structural upside.

 The Macro Regime Ahead

 Innovation now drives how interest rates transmit through the economy, how productivity compounds, and how resilience is measured.
-Policymakers and investors alike must recognize that the new business cycle is not primarily monetary, it is technological.
+Policymakers and investors alike must recognize that the new business cycle is not primarily monetary; it is technological.